 But Islam has fixed shares

 What about that parent with the multi-millionaire son and the daughter with the severe learning disability?
-How is that fair she gets ½ what her brother gets?
+How is it fair she gets half what her brother gets?
 Is the criticism of equality being mechanical and harsh also not true for Islam, which has fixed shares of inheritance?

 The criticism the Islamic system is also “mechanical” in the same way equal distribution would be partially fair only if the Islamic system of inheritance were viewed as shares in isolation and judged by the same standards as secular inheritance.
 I say “partially” only because if you want to use inheritance to influence the world you live in today, you are doing it wrong.
 A parent with a daughter who has a learning disability will do what she can to help her daughter today, and that may include a gift to a special needs trust to make sure whatever assets she has does not prevent eligibility for public benefits.